MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 All data is transmitted securely over HTTPS.
 If [Bing](https://bing.com) is your default search provider, the searches and typed characters are saved for up to six months.

-If you search for a single word in the address box, Microsoft Edge may send the single word to your DNS server.
+If you search for a single word in the Address bar, Microsoft Edge may send the single word to your DNS server.
 Sending a single word is a check to see whether it corresponds to a host on your network.
 If so, Microsoft Edge may try to connect to the corresponding host.
 This option lets you go to the specific host instead of searching.
-For example, if your router uses the hostname `router` and you type `router` in the address bar, you can go to `https://router`, or search for the word `router`.
+For example, if your router uses the hostname `router` and you type `router` in the Address bar, you can go to `https://router`, or search for the word `router`.
 The feature is not controlled by the **Show me search and site suggestions using my typed characters** setting because it does not involve sending data to your default search engine.

 You can control whether or not typed characters are sent to your default search provider.
 Go to `edge://settings/search`.
 Toggle the **Show me search and site suggestions using my typed characters** setting.